ponylang/pony-tutorial/appendices/compiler-args.md

 # Runtime options for Pony programs

-Besides using the `options` package, there are also several built-in options for the generated binary (_not for use with ponyc_) starting with `--pony*`, see `ponyc --help`, to tweak runtime performance.
+Besides using the `cli` package, there are also several built-in options for the generated binary (_not for use with ponyc_) starting with `--pony*`, see `ponyc --help`, to tweak runtime performance.
 You can override the number of initial threads, tune cycle detection (_CD_), the garbage collector and even turn off yield, which is not really recommended.